gbutler3/Week-1-HW/README.md

 01 HTML, CSS and Git: Code Refactor

-User Story
-AS A marketing agency
+Description of Application:
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+Horiseon marketing agency website which has a code base that follows the accessibility standards so that it is optimixed for search engines

-Acceptance Criteria
-GIVEN a webpage meets accessibility standards
-WHEN I view the source code
-THEN I find semantic HTML elements
-WHEN I view the structure of the HTML elements
-THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the image elements
-THEN I find accessible alt attributes
-WHEN I view the heading attributes
-THEN they fall in sequential order
-WHEN I view the title element
-THEN I find a concise, descriptive title
+Description of work done:
+Was able to meet and change the code so that it met the accessibility standards by making sure all the links worked Took out non semantic HTML elements and added semantic HTML elements Consolidated CSS code so that multiple elements were under the same heading with the same syling Added alt atributes to image elements
+Checked and fixed the heading attributes so that they were in sequential order in the HTML file Added a descriptive title to the title element